rikikoo/corewar/README.md

 During execution, after a certain amount of _cycles_, it is checked that each **Program Counter** or **PC** (which point to a memory address in the virtual memory, i.e. the current instruction) has executed at least one `live` instruction.
 If no `live` instructions were executed by a PC, that PC "dies".
 If a PC executes a `live` instruction and its argument value corresponds to a champion/player number, that player is marked as the last one to be alive.

 The amount of cycles when this kind of check is done is reduced depending on various conditions (explained later).
 Once this `CYCLE_TO_DIE` goes to zero or below, checks for alive PCs are carried out every cycle.
-The game ends after all PCs have died and `CYCLE_TO_DIE` is equal to or less than 0.
+The game ends after all PCs have died.
 The last player that was reported to be alive wins.

 ## byte code structure
 A champion `.cor` file has the following bytes, in order, which are all defined in `op.h`: